Principal Investigator

 Osiris K. López García

-Is a 5th year Genetics Ph.D. student in the Interdisciplinary Program of Genetics and Genomics at Texas A&M University.
+Osiris is a Genetics Ph.D. student.
 Her research focuses on the study of the interactions between the exosporium of Clostridioides difficile and the host.
 She received her bachelor’s degree in Industrial Microbiology at the University of Puerto Rico at Mayagüez.

 Javier Sanchez-Peralta

-Is a 5th year Microbiology PhD student in the Department of Biology at Texas A&M University.
-Javier is studying how cysteine-rich proteins govern the assembly of the exosporium layer in C. difficile spores.
+Is a Microbiology PhD student.
+He is studying how cysteine-rich proteins govern the assembly of the exosporium layer in C. difficile spores.
 He is developing TEM and Cryo-EM techniques to gain ultrastructural insight of the role of these proteins in spore surface assembly.
 He earned his undergraduate degree in Biology at Texas A&M University.

 Francisca Cid-Rojas

-Is a 4th year Microbiology Ph.D student in the Department of Biology at Texas A&M University.
+Is a Microbiology Ph.D student.
 She is currently studying the exosporium assembly and the interaction of its components within Clostridioides difficile’s spore.
-Before joining TAMU, Francisca received her undergraduate degree at Universidad Andrés Bello.
+Before joining TAMU, Francisca received her Master degree in Biotechnology at the Universidad Andrés Bello.

 Trey Hejtmancik

-Is a 2nd Year Microbiology PhD student in the Department of Biology.
+Is a Microbiology PhD student.
 His research focuses on understanding how changes in the microbiome and gastrointestinal tract throughout C. difficile infection and treatment contribute to recurrent C. difficile infection.
 He received his undergraduate degree in Biomedical Sciences at Texas A&M University.

 Master Students